MovieIndustry/Movie-Industry-Insights/README.md

 All our datasets can be accessed in this repository in the "movie_industry_datasets.rar" file.

 ## Program:
-The program leverages both the aforementioned datasets and is filtered to include only movies released between the years of 2000 and 2020.
+The program leverages both the aforementioned datasets and is filtered to include only movies released between the years 2000 and 2020.
 Users will be informed of the following:

  - Top 10 movies based on revenue
  - Top 10 movies based on user rating